Skip to content

 Within WASP there are three different types of PhD students – academic, industrial and affiliated.

-An industrial PhD student (or Industry Doctoral Student) is a PhD student who performs his or her PhD studies while employed by a company, in the private or in the public sector.
+An industrial PhD student performs his or her PhD studies while employed by a company.
 The PhD student is enrolled in a program at an academic faculty and follows PhD courses and authors a PhD thesis following the same procedure as a university-employed PhD student.

 Affiliated PhD Student Program